Kentucky candidate denied Trump nickname on 2019 ballot

 - Runner survives attack by choking mountain lion to death

+Nett lambasted the decision on social media, calling it “an attempt to pick winners & losers” in a Republican primary.
+In a phone interview earlier Friday, Nett said he was prepared to “exhaust any and all legal remedies” to have his nickname appear on the ballot.

+Kentucky law allows candidates to have a nickname printed on the ballot, but only if they submit an affidavit under oath attesting it is their real nickname and they are not using it to “gain an advantage on the ballot.”

-President Donald Trump won Kentucky by nearly 30 percentage points in 2016.
+Republican Donald Trump won Kentucky by nearly 30 percentage points in 2016 on his way to the White House, winning all but two of the state’s 120 counties.

+Nett’s affidavit, which was signed by several other people, says he was such an enthusiastic early supporter of Trump’s presidential campaign that “establishment Republicans” began calling him “Trump” derisively.
+Since then, Nett said he has embraced the nickname to the point that people who attend Republican events often yell “Trump!” when he enters the room.

+Michael Adams, another Republican candidate for secretary of state, wrote to Grimes last month urging her to use her discretion under law to keep Nett’s Trump nickname off the ballot.